2025–26 Reading F.C. season: November

-On 1 November, Reading hosted Enterprise National League club Carlisle United at the Select Car Leasing Stadium, in the First Round Proper of the FA Cup for Leam Richardson’s first match in charge of the Royals.
-The visitors are currently managed by former Manchester United and Wales international striker Mark Hughes.
-Reading lost 3-2 after extra time with Lewis Wing opening the scoring for the hosts in the 32nd minute after deflected Charlie Savage shot found Wing who bent it past Carlisle goalkeeper Harry Lewis and Mark O’Mahony then doubled their lead in the 67th minute following a cross from Kamari Doyle for his first Royals open-play goal.
-Regan Linney then pulled a goal back for the visitors in the 93rd minute and he then equalised for Carlisle in the 98th minute following an assist from Chris Conn-Clarke with his second goal of the match.
-Regan Linney then put the visitors ahead in the 104th minute with his hat-trick following an assist from Stephen Wearne.
-This result ensured that the Royals were eliminated at the first round stage.
+On 1 November, Reading lost 3–2 after extra time to Enterprise National League club Carlisle United at the Madejski Stadium, eliminating the Royals in the First Round Proper of the FA Cup, in what was Leam Richardson's first match in charge.

-On 3 November, Reading announced that Rob Kelly had joined Leam Richardson’s coaching staff as Assistant First-Team Manager having previously worked with Leam Richardson at Wigan Athletic and he joins from EFL League Two club Barrow where he was assistant manager to Andy Whing.
+On 3 November, Reading announced that Rob Kelly had joined Leam Richardson's coaching staff as Assistant First-Team Manager having previously worked with Leam Richardson at Wigan Athletic and he joins from EFL League Two club Barrow where he was assistant manager to Andy Whing.
 Rob Kelly began his playing career at Leicester City, before also representing Wolverhampton Wanderers and Tranmere Rovers.
 He then took up youth coaching role at Wolverhampton Wanderers, Watford and Blackburn Rovers before being named assistant manager and caretaker manager at clubs such as Leicester City, Preston North End, Sheffield Wednesday, Nottingham Forest, West Bromwich Albion, Leeds United, Fleetwood Town, Bury, Wigan Athletic and Barrow in England also at Malmö FF in Sweden, Fortuna Düsseldorf in Germany, and most recently Aarhus Gymnastikforening in Denmark.
 He was named EFL Championship Manager of the Month for March 2006 during his spell in charge of Leicester City.

-On 5 November, Reading announced the signing of Randell Williams on a short-term contract until January 2026 after leaving fellow EFL League One club Leyton Orient during the previous season where he reached the 2024-25 EFL League One play-off semi-finals.
+On 5 November, Reading announced the signing of Randell Williams on a short-term contract until January 2026 after leaving fellow EFL League One club Leyton Orient during the previous season where he reached the 2024–25 EFL League One play-off semi-finals.